majerteam/rsync_wrapper/README.rst

 Timeout
 ========

-A timeout can be specified in seconds.
+An *optional* timeout can be specified in seconds.
 After this time, rsync will receive SIGINT.

 Logs
 ======